ampproject/amphtml/extensions/amp-quicktext/amp-quicktext.md

 formats:
   - websites
 teaser:
-  text: A container to display a chatbot and live chat widget.
+  text: A container to display Quicktext chatbot and live chat widget.
 ---

 <!--